singuerinc/www/src/content/2012-07-20-cuchi-cuchi.md

 Colored design and photography, smooth transitions and animations.
 This single-page website is all about give an overview of a fresh environment for the little ones.

-Since the client give us total freedom we tried a bunch of different technologies on it.
+Since the client gave us total freedom we tried a bunch of different technologies on it.
-We end up using CoffeeScript as, at that time, was the most fancy way of writing Javascript.
+We end up using CoffeeScript, that in 2012 was the most fancy way of writing Javascript.